 Time Poor Training – Practical Weight Loss Tip 1

-There are a myriad of diet experts with various recommendations online, some of them are true experts and some maybe not so much.
+There are countless diet experts with various recommendations online, some of them are true experts and some maybe not so much.
 There’s advice around on everything from:

 What to eat: everything on the continuum from vegan to wholly carnivore

 When to eat: intermittent fasting, alternate day fasting, have breakfast/don’t have breakfast.

 We think that some of this advice has taken on the characteristics of ideology and is more about putting down others’ views rather than looking simply to help people.